jfvilasPersonal/oberkorn/docs/installation.md

 You can check whether the controller is ready by examining controller stdout (the logs of the pod) and searching for the message "Oberkorn Controller is watching events...".

 #### **Step 3**.
 Enable the web console (**optional**).
-Since version 0.3, Oberkorn has add some intersting capabilities in the controller and also in the authorizators:
+Since version 0.3, Oberkorn includes some intersting capabilities in the controller and also in the authorizators:

   - The Oberkorn authorizators can expose an API for interactiong with them in a programatic way (enabling this API interface is optional).
   - The Oberkorn controller provides a web console (which intearacts with authorizators API), which you can use to interact with them from your favourite browser.